victorhqc/victorhqc.com/README.md

 all the CRUD operations will happen locally, and I'll just ship the DB on every release, I have to have someway of managing it, so a simple CLI will do.

+This CLI reads the EXIF information using the trusty exiftool, stores it in the DB and uploads the file to an S3 Bucket.

 ## API Development

 Make sure you're in the `api` path first.